-Shoshone or Shonshoni is an Uto-Aztecan language spoken in Nevada, Utah, Idaho, Montana and Wyoming in the USA by about 3,000 people, a few hundred of whom speak the language fluently.
+Shoshone is an Uto-Aztecan language spoken in Nevada, Utah, Idaho and Wyoming in the USA.
+In 2007 there were about 1,000 native speakers, and another 1,000 less fluent speakers.
 The main dialects of Shoshone include Western Shoshone, which is spoken in Nevada, Gosiute in western Utah, Northern Shoshone in southern Idaho and northern Utah, and Eastern Shoshone in Wyoming.

 The two main spelling systems for Shoshone are known as Crum-Miller, which was developed in the 1970s, and the Idaho State University system, which was developed in the early 21st century.

 Stress normally falls on the first syllable of a word.
 An acute accent is used to indicate when it is on another syllable.

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.